-Supranational arbitration claims are made clauses in free trade agreements (FTAs), bilateral investment treaties (BITs), national investment laws, and contracts.
+Supranational arbitration claims are made possible by the existence of a set of clauses in free trade agreements (FTAs), bilateral investment treaties (BITs), national investment laws, and contracts.
 The investor-state dispute settlement (ISDS) mechanism, included in domestic laws and international treaties, allows foreign investors to bypass national courts and bring their claims against states directly in international investment arbitration tribunals.
 This creates an international system of "parallel justice" that disregards, and often overrules, the national justice system.

-Indeed, the foreign investment protection system is asymmetrical and onegiven it i s a tool exclusively avail sided, spite of illegalities, abuses, corruption, repression and lack of justice for affected communities allows those investors bri t o the same time, it provides an opportunity for companies and their representatives (in an obscure manner and behind closed doors) to use the threat of possible lawsuits infuence the tо try tо ѕсоре o r policies that are important for public welfare, respect for collective rights and environmental protection.
+Indeed, the foreign investment protection system is asymmetrical and one-sided, given it is a tool exclusively available to transnational investors that - in spite of illegalities, abuses, corruption, repression and lack of justice for affected communities - allows those investors to bring claims against sovereign states.
+At the same time, it provides an opportunity for companies and their representatives (in an obscure manner and behind closed doors) to use the threat of possible lawsuits to try to influence the scope or implementation of government policies that are important for public welfare, respect for collective rights and environmental protection.
 Arbitrators in these tribunals are not obliged to consider the human rights of peoples affected by investments, but rather rule on violations of investors' rights.